Funding Opportunities for Students

-This $500 scholarship will be awarded to one or two first-year students in a master's degree program at SJSU.
+This scholarship is awarded to one or two first-year students in a master's degree program at SJSU.

 The CSU Chancellor's Doctoral Incentive Program (CDIP) is designed to increase the pool of faculty candidates with the qualifications, motivation, and skill to teach the diverse student body in the CSU.
 The CDIP will lend participants who are full-time doctoral students up to $10,000 annually to a limit of $30,000 over a five-year period.

 Under the Graduate Equity Fellowship Program, awards of up to $3,000 may be made to

 graduate students enrolled at SJSU for the Fall/Spring academic year in which the

 call for applications is announced.

 This CSU scholarship program is designed for upper division or master's degree students with doctoral aspirations.